 Whereas in Schrödinger’s wave mechanics, particles move by waves that guide them, in Werner Heisenberg’s matrix mechanics, particles move by quantum jump, and this movement can only be measured in probabilities.
 Schrödinger wrote that he was “repelled” by Heisenberg’s matrix mechanics because of its difficult, unfamiliar mathematics and lack of visualizability.
-He could not accept the paradoxical nature of the quantum jump and refutation of causality in matrix mechanics.
+He could not accept the paradoxical nature of the quantum jump and refutation of the law of deterministic causality in matrix mechanics.
 Albert Einstein, like Schrödinger, was also unable to conceptually break free of Newtonian space and time.
-Heisenberg, on the other hand, working from ideas developed by his mentor Niels Bohr and others, allowed for the imagination to play a role in his physics and accepted the paradoxical, counter logicality and lack of causality in matrix mechanics.
+Heisenberg, on the other hand, working from ideas developed by his mentor Niels Bohr and others, allowed for the imagination to play a role in his physics and accepted the paradoxical, counter logicality and lack of conventional causality in matrix mechanics.
 He subverted the axioms underlying the prevailing physics of his time so much that physics itself was radically reconceived.

-Schrödinger’s wave mechanics, initially championed by the status quo in physics, was at odds with Heisenberg’s more obscure and complex matrix mechanics, so when he proposed wave mechanics, which offered visualizations and familiar mathematics, most physicists such as Einstein welcomed his interpretation over Heisenberg’s.
+Schrödinger’s wave mechanics, initially championed by the status quo in physics, was at odds with Heisenberg’s more obscure, complex matrix mechanics, so when he proposed wave mechanics, which offered visualizations and familiar mathematics, most physicists such as Einstein welcomed his interpretation over Heisenberg’s.
 Schrödinger claimed that his wave mechanics and Heisenberg’s matrix mechanics produced equivalent results but that his theory was superior to Heisenberg’s because, among other things, it rejected that particles move by quantum jump.
 After Schrödinger made this claim, Heisenberg, in a letter to Wolfgang Pauli that later became published as an article publically presenting the uncertainty principle, seemingly verified that particles move by quantum jump with his mathematics.
 At the time of his discovery in 1927, Heisenberg was a lecturer in Bohr’s Institute for Theoretical Physics at the University of Copenhagen in Denmark.
 In 1929, he went to the University of Chicago and gave a series of lectures, published in a book the next year, explaining quantum mechanics.
 The theory became the prevailing model of physics and remains so today.